cedana/cedana-cli/README.md

 - Launch instances anywhere, with guaranteed price and capacity optimization.
 We look across your configured providers (AWS, Paperspace, etc.) to select the optimal instance defined in a provided job spec.
 This abstracts away cloud infra burdens.
 - Leverage our client code (installed on every launched instance) to checkpoint/restore across instances, unlocking reliability, increased performance gains and decreased price.
-- Deploy any kind of job, whether a pyTorch training job or a webservice.
+- Deploy and manage any kind of job, whether a pyTorch training job, a webservice or a multibody physics simulation.

 ## Usage